Germany: Aachen hosts 'Fridays for Future' climate rally | DW | 21.06.2019

 Thousands of students have gathered in the German city to urge immediate action against climate change.
-Activists are also planning to block one of Germany's largest open coal mines nearby.
+Activists have also started marching to block one of Germany's largest open coal mines nearby.

-Around 20,000 protesters from 15 countries are gathering in the western German city of Aachen for "Fridays for Future," a student-strike movement calling for bold action to combat climate change.

 Luisa Neubauer, an environmental activist, said the students "are not giving up, we stand for cross-border climate protection."